SHOCK CINEMA

 Gary Graver sexploition starring Monica Gayle.

-Scream of the Butterfly.
+Scream of the Butterfly:

 Screaming Mimi: